*ASR: Automobile Shredder Residue.

 Life cycle CO2 emissions of Electric Vehicle Nissan LEAF

-	Nissan LEAF reduced CO2 emissions by approximately 40% compared with a comparable gasoline vehicle on the basis of LCA, as verified by Japan Environmental Management Association for Industry (JEMAI), a public assessment institution.
+The companyís calculations show that over its lifecycle Nissan LEAF produces CO2 emissions up to 40% lower than gasoline-powered vehicles of the same class.
+In 2010, this assessment was certified by a third-party LCA organization, the Japan Environmental Management Association for Industry.
 Nissan continues to make efforts for further CO2 emissions reduction beyond the electric vehicles through new technologies for improving drive-train and production efficiencies.

 EV batteries can do more than just provide power for driving.
 As energy storage devices, they can play a key role in supporting the rollout of renewable energy with intermittent output, such as solar and wind power.
 By contributing to the shift to renewable energy , EVs play an essential role beyond transportation to achieve a low-carbon society.

 In December 2013, TUV Rheinland in Germany also certified Nissanís LCA methodology.
 This certification is based on ISO 14040/14044 standards and guarantees the soundness of the environmental impact calculations in Nissanís product LCAs.
 Nissan will base future LCAs for new vehicles on its certified methodology.